 How to Connect and Use Wireless Headphones for TV

-1. Approach One: Through your Favorite Media Streaming Device
+1. Method One: Through your Favorite Media Streaming Device

 Most people – especially those in possession of high-end TV sets – have separate set-top boxes meant to improve their overall media experience.
 Now, a good chunk of such media streamers will allow you to connect a wireless headphone and listen to your music, TV shows and movies in private.
 Actually, it is one of the easiest ways of doing this.